seekdavidlee/azure-resource-discovery/README.md

 This azure cli command will pull all azure resources with tag that matches.
 We can then use the output to populate as pipeline variables so the pipeline tasks downstream can use said variables aka the Azure resource name.

-### Azure Policy & Blueprint
+### Azure Policy

 The best way to apply resource tagging would be via Azure Policy.
-In order to do this in an automated fashion, we would likely want to use Azure Blueprint which defines the Azure Policies.
-As such, we will provide a tool that will allow users to input the tagging conditions based on either resource group, and/or resource type, generate the policies and apply the blueprint that we generate.
-Note that currently, Blueprint is still in preview and subject to change, but Azure Policy is GA-ed.
+A CLI tool we create whill generate the appropriate Azure Policies for tagging conditions based on either resource group, and/or resource type, and apply the policies on a Subscription.

 ### Custom task/action